Practice the Joy of Giving (dāna)

 - IMSB saṅgha members can sign up by filling out the registration form.
 Click on this link to fill out the Joy of Giving Registration Form.

-- Participants will be assigned to a group composed of 3–7 givers.
+- Participants will be assigned to a small group of givers.
 One member of each group will be assigned as group coordinator to facilitate communications and schedule meetings for their group.

 - IMSB will provide $50 to each saṅgha member who participates (up to $1000).
 The individual will decide how to use these funds to support acts of generosity, and will meet with their group to discuss the practice and experience of giving.

-- Each participant will give a brief, informal report on a Tuesday evening regarding what they chose to do, including their reflections on the practice of generosity.
+- The groups will present an informal report at the Tuesday sitting group to describe what they chose to do, and share reflections on the practice of generosity.

 - How do you decide what to give, to whom, or how to give it?